North Carolina Tar Heels football: North Carolina State

 The first football game between the NC State Wolfpack and the Tar Heels occurred in 1894, and the Tar Heels won 44–0.
 The two schools played a total of 42 games (31-5-6 in favor of the Tar Heels) until the formation of the ACC.
 Since the formation of the ACC in 1953, North Carolina and NC State have played every year and the annual contest has evolved into the biggest rivalry game in football for both schools.
 The 1998 and 1999 games were held at Bank of America Stadium, the Tar Heels won both games.
 The longest consecutive win streak in the series is 9 games, from 1943 to 1955 by the Tar Heels.

-In the 114 meetings between NC State and the Tar Heels, the all-time series is 68–40–6 in favor of the Tar Heels.
-Since the creation of the ACC, the Tar Heels hold the edge over the Wolfpack, 37–35, signifying the competitive nature of the rivalry.
-UNC has lost the last four meetings to the Wolfpack.
+In the 115 meetings between NC State and the Tar Heels, the all-time series is 68–41–6 in favor of the Tar Heels.
+Since the creation of the ACC, the Tar Heels hold the edge over the Wolfpack, 37–36, signifying the competitive nature of the rivalry.
+UNC has lost the last five meetings to the Wolfpack.